admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/MultiLanguageProperty](http://admin-shell.io/aas/3/0/RC01/MultiLanguageProperty) The MultiLanguageProperty class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

+## MultiLanguageProperty/value
+ The value of the property instance.

+ [https://admin-shell.io/aas/3/0/RC01/MultiLanguageProperty/value](https://admin-shell.io/aas/3/0/RC01/MultiLanguageProperty/value) The attribute value of the MultiLanguageProperty class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

+## MultiLanguageProperty/valueId
+ Reference to the global unqiue id of a coded value.

+ [https://admin-shell.io/aas/3/0/RC01/MultiLanguageProperty/valueId](https://admin-shell.io/aas/3/0/RC01/MultiLanguageProperty/valueId) The attribute valueId of the MultiLanguageProperty class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## ObjectAttributes
  A set of data elements that describe object attributes.
 These attributes need to refer to a data element within an existing submodel.